 Woolridge has been arrested and charged with the murder of Love.
 The investigation of the death of Simmons is ongoing.

 Police Identify & Arrest Suspect Involved in Glenmoor Shooting where Two People were Killed.
 On January 11, w/ the assistance of the U.S. Marshalls Fugitive Task Force, GPD was able to locate & arrest Nathaniel Wooldridge in Dallas.
 He is charged w/ the murder of Michael Love. pic.twitter.com/po6SOMyogD

 — Garland Police PIO (@GarlandPD) January 16, 2018

-Love is survived by his mother, Lynn Love, sisters, Lindsey Cheney and Rachel Love and fiancé, Chelsea Johnson.
+Love is survived by his mother; sisters Lindsey Cheney and Rachel Love; and his fiancee, Chelsea Johnson.

 His obituary can be found here.

 See a 2012 profile on Love during his time at Eastfield here.